Schufa

-Schufa Holding AG (Schutzgemeinschaft für allgemeine Kreditsicherung; English: General Credit Protection Agency) is a German private credit bureau supported by creditors.
-It has its headquarters in Wiesbaden, the capital of Hessen, Germany.
+Schufa Holding AG (Schutzgemeinschaft für allgemeine Kreditsicherung; English: General Credit Protection Agency), proper spelling SCHUFA, is a German private credit bureau supported by creditors.
+It has its headquarters in Wiesbaden.

 Schufa's purpose is to protect its clients from credit risks.
 It also offers protection from insolvency to borrowers.

 Schufa has 943 million records on 67.7 million natural persons, and 6 million companies.
 Schufa processes more than 165 million credit checks each year.
 Of those, 2.5 million are self-checks by citizens.
 Schufa employs 900 people (as of 2019).
-In 2016 Sales amounted to approx. 190 million Euros.
+In 2016 sales amounted to approx. 190 million Euros.

-Hamburg's former finance senator Michael Freytag has been board chairman of Schufa Holding AG since 1 November 2010.
-The chairman of the supervisory board is Michael Breuer (President Rheinischer Sparkassen- und Giroverband).

-As of early 2022, Swedish investor EQT is trying to acquire Schufa from its current owners, a consortium of German banks.

 History

 At the beginning of the 20th century, the Berlin city electric company (BEWAG) offered household appliances for sale on installment plans.
 At the time, the financing was compared with electric bills and only regularly paying customers would be supplied with appliances.
 This started a system for assessing payment behavior.

 With the experience they gained from BEWAG, Walter and Kurt Meyer, along with Robert Kauffmann established the Schutzgemeinschaft für Absatzfinanzierung (English: Protective Association for Sales Financing) in 1927.
 Soon after, 13 more regional credit bureaus were formed in Germany.
 In 1952, the 13 West German credit bureaus were merged into Bundes-Schufa e.
 V.